ptmt/ptmt.github.com/posts/2026/whoop.md

     img: /whoop-lifespan.jpg
     alt: Whoop Lifespan
   - id: Day 60, Feel
     captionText: In order to heart rate sensor to work it should slightly push your skin.
-I don't like that, barely tolerate.
+I don't like that, can barely tolerate.
 Despite extended use, it never feels like a natural part of daily life.
 Too bulky for what it is.
     img: /placeholder.jpg
     alt: Feel on the hand
   - id: Day 63, Sickness